 04 of 20

-No trip to this fine state would be complete without seeing the common loon (Gavia immer), the state bird of Minnesota.
+No trip to the North Star State would be complete without seeing the common loon (Gavia immer), the state bird of Minnesota.
 Though only found in the northern and central parts of the state during the breeding season, these birds are instantly recognized with their checkered plumage, dagger-like bills, and yodel-like call that echoes across the forest lakes they prefer.Continue to 5 of 20 below.

 05 of 20